Kashmir conflict: 1950 military standoff

 However, the peace was short-lived.
 Later by 1953, Sheikh Abdullah, who was by then in favour of resolving Kashmir by a plebiscite, an idea which was "anathema" to the Indian government according to historian Zutshi, fell out with the Indian government.
 He was dismissed and imprisoned in August 1953.
-His former deputy, Bakshi Ghulam Mohammad was appointed as the prime minister, and Indian security forces were deployed in the Valley to control the streets.
+His former deputy, Bakshi Ghulam Mohammad was subsequently appointed as the prime minister, and Indian security forces were deployed in the Valley to control the streets.

 Nehru's plebiscite offer

 In May 1953, the US Secretary of State John Foster Dulles recommended India and Pakistan seek a bilateral solution.
 Around this time, Sheikh Abdullah fell out with the Indian government and lost the support of his colleageues in his cabinet.
 He was dismissed and imprisoned in August 1953.
 His former deputy, Bakshi Ghulam Mohammad was appointed as the prime minister, and Indian security forces were deployed in the Valley to control the streets.

 With India's "abridged authority" in Kashmir, Nehru decided that a settlement must be found.
 India could not hold Kashmir "at the point of a bayonet".
 Starting in July 1953, he made a renewed push on the plebiscite option in discussions with Pakistan.
 In bilateral talks held in Delhi in August 1953, he proposed that a plebiscite administrator be appointed within six months.
 Other than demanding that the plebiscite administrator not be from one of the major powers, he placed no other conditions.
 Historian Gowher Rizvi notes a "dramatic reversal" of India's earlier position.
 "Nehru was now willing to offer virtually everything that Pakistan had been seeking since 1947".
 Nehru suggested that the plebiscite could be held in all regions of the state and the state could be partitioned on the basis of the results.
 He was open to a "different approach" to the scaling back of troops in the State so as to allow a free vote.

 Pakistani prime minister Bogra was able to return home triumphantly.
 However, in the face of questions and criticisms from colleagues, his commitment began to waver.
 The main objection from the Pakistani leaders was to Nehru's demand for replacing the plebiscite administrator (Admiral Nimitz, appointed by the UN Security Council) with somebody from a smaller neutral power that had no strategic interests in the region.
 Pakistanis suspected sinister motives and time was whittled away.